riffomonas/RR_R25_2014/research_plan.md

 including pandoc (johnmacfarlane.net/pandoc/index.html), for converting to a diverse array of formats including html, docx, and pdf.
-Other developers have created tools such as Sweave {Leisch, 2002 #3440}, knitr {Leisch, 2002 #3440}, and IPython interactive computing notebooks {Perez, 2007 #3439}.
+Other developers have created tools such as Sweave {Leisch, 2002 #3440}, knitr {Leisch, 2002 #3440}, and IPython interactive computing notebooks {Perez, 2007 #3439}, all of which incorporate markdown.
 Since all of these files are text-based, it is possible to maintain them under a version control repository such as git {Chacon, 2009 #3442}.
 This then allows an investigator to maintain an annotated history for the evolution of an analysis